"Winterize" Your Dog With Bark Busters Safety Tips

 Frostbite, hypothermia and poisoning make winter the most dangerous season for dogs

 ENGLEWOOD, Colo. —Nov.
 20, 2007—As the mercury drops and the snow piles up, dog lovers need to take special precautions to protect their canine companions from winter's bite.
-Bark Busters, the world's largest company, has compiled winter tips based on the experience of the company's worldwide network of dog behavioral therapists.
+Bark Busters, the world's largest dog training company, has compiled winter safety tips based on the experience of the company's worldwide network of dog behavioral therapists.

 "While it's easy to think that dogs are immune to cold because of their fur, the fact is that more dogs perish in the winter than at any other time of the year," said Liam Crowe, Bark Busters dog behavioral therapist and trainer.
 "Frostbite, hypothermia and antifreeze poisoning present the biggest winter threats to dogs.
 But by taking a few precautions and using common sense, dog owners can keep their dogs safe this winter."